arjunkhara/Physical-Computing-Repo/README.md

 The applications of parasitic capacitance, with regards to healthcare, is discussed at length in the paper cited above, and this project is a rudimentary but essential introduction to the topic in general.
 In addition, the idea of a proximity sensor also got me thinking about the use of sound as an indicator, which might prove more useful.
 I decided therefore to set myself another challenge and see if I could code the Arduino and setup a physical circuit to make this possible, based on everything I have learned so far.

 I set up the circuit and coded the Arduino with help from topic 6 which introduced the Piezo.
 The challenge, to my delight, worked beautifully and I was able to hold the end of the wire and have the piezo produce a higher tone, val 330.
 When I let go the piezo reverted to its initial lower tone, val 230.
 I programmed both of these tones using a conversion chart that is accessible here[+].
 I very much enjoyed this project, and have included the resources I consulted in the references and bibliography section below.
 The use of both sound and light is always an exciting prospect and, as my confidence slowly continues to grow, I am looking forward to moving away from the guide book and assigning myself even more challenging tasks.
+The code block for the additional challenge, as well as the accompanying circuit diagram, are detailed below:

+<pre><code>

+/*
+Arduino Week 4 Project 13 (Beyond)
+This is the code to use a piezo instead of an LED to play different sounds given the same variables for capacitance connections
+*/

+#include

+CapacitiveSensor capSensor = CapacitiveSensor(4,2);

+int notes[] = {230, 330}; // change these notes to any value.
+See this document for corresponding value codes. int threshold = 1000;
+int sensorValue;
+const int ledPin = 12;

+void setup() {
+Serial.begin(9600);
+pinMode(ledPin, OUTPUT);
+}

+void loop() {
+long sensorValue = capSensor.capacitiveSensor(30);
+Serial.println(sensorValue);

+if(sensorValue > threshold) {
+tone(12, notes[1]);
+  }

+else {
+tone(12, notes[0]); // here you can change the code to make the piezo go silent, for example by adding note 0 as the third item in the int notes array, then calling for that note and appending it here eg notes[2].
+  }

+delay(10);
+}
+</code></pre>